SilkRose/Pony/stories/script-kitty/script-kitty.md

 *Why is she back so soon.
 Better clean up before I get caught.*

 With a flick of her tail and random contorts and bounces she shut down her operation.
 The requests stopped.
 The database query had completed.
 The command line tools terminated.
-And the terminals closed.
-She shut down the computer and hopped over to Fluttershy's bed.
+With the terminals closed, she shut down the computer and hopped over to Fluttershy's bed.

 Mere moments later, Fluttershy opened her door and entered with Rarity in tow.

-***
+## Function Override

 Rarity sat Opal's cat carrier down and opened it up.
-Opal came out of said carrier and looked around.
+Opal came out of the carrier and looked around.

 All of Rarity's friends were here in the school's band room.
 Today was bring your pet to school day.
-The other pets there were Spike, Winona, and Angel.
+The other pets that were there are Spike, Winona, and Angel.

 *No Gummy in sight.
 The feds must have got him.*